vrettasm/HydroModel/README.md

 ---
 There are two options to install the software.

-1. The easiest way is to visit the GitHub web-page of the project: https://github.com/vrettasm/HydroModel and download the code in zip format.
+1. The easiest way is to visit the GitHub web-page of the project and download the code in zip format.
+This option doesn’t require a prior installation of git on the computer:

-This option doesn’t require a prior installation of git on the computer.
+    `[code] -> [Download ZIP]`

 2. Alternatively one can clone the project directly using git as follows: